TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 ## Getting Details of Docker Images

-After the docker build is successful, you can check the details for docker images using the `docker images` command.
+After the Docker build is successful, you can check the details for Docker images using the `docker images` command.

 For example: